 Frequently Asked Questions

 AI real estate photography uses artificial intelligence to automatically enhance and stage property images.
 Instead of hiring a photographer or editor, you upload photos to a platform like RealVision AI, which applies adjustments—color correction, lighting, furniture insertion—in seconds.
 The result is professional-quality visuals without the time or cost.
+This technology has become especially popular in competitive markets like Long Beach, where first impressions are everything.

 How long does it take to get AI-enhanced photos?

 With RealVision AI, each image is processed in about 12 seconds.
 For a typical 20-photo listing, you have all images ready in under 5 minutes.
 Compare that to 2–5 days for a traditional photographer or editing service.
+This speed allows agents to respond quickly to market changes or seller requests, keeping listings fresh and competitive.

 Absolutely.
 Given Long Beach's competitive market and high property values, AI photos help listings stand out.
 The cost savings allow you to invest more in other marketing.
 Agents using AI report 20–30% higher engagement and 10–15% higher sale prices, according to my own client data.
+In a market where even a 1% price difference can mean thousands of dollars, AI is a low-risk, high-reward tool.

 Pricing varies by provider.
 RealVision AI offers plans starting at $10 per listing for basic enhancement, with virtual staging available from $20 per image.
 Annual subscriptions can yield even more savings.
 Check our